Dixon Waterfowl Refuge

 Activities:

-Trails (hiking, biking only on Marquis Oak Ridge Trail) Water (seasonal paddling, seasonal fishing (boat only)) Winter (snowshoe, cross-country ski) Other (view wildlife, picnic) Season/Hours: dawn to dusk Dog Friendly: yes (leashed) Map(s) On Site and/or Online: Online: https://static1.squarespace.com/static/567070822399a343227dd9c4/t/5eb0520123f39b65de80d8b3/1588613640676/Dixon+Refuge+Trail+System+Map.pdf https://static1.squarespace.com/static/567070822399a343227dd9c4/t/5ac68f7b88251bfbef2d8769/1522962306883/Sandy+Hollow+Habitats+%26+Trails+PDF.pdf On Site: at trailheads and on many trail intersection signs Parking: designated lots only Amenities: benches, picnic tables, tower Restrooms: no Trail Info Websites/Apps: no Cost: free Historical and/or Scientific Significance: iNaturalist location; birding hotspot Terrain/Views/Access: forest, hills, prairie, wetland view & access, lake view & access General Description: 3300+ acre refuge designated a Ramsar Wetland of International Importance; stop on Miles C. Hauter Interpretive (Vehicular) Trail OPAL’s Observations & Opinions: This out of the way treasure is a beautiful and quiet place for a variety of activities.
+Trails (hiking; biking only on Marquis Oak Ridge Trail) Water (seasonal paddling, seasonal fishing (boat only)) Winter (snowshoe, cross-country ski) Other (view wildlife, picnic) Season/Hours: dawn to dusk Dog Friendly: yes (leashed) Map(s) On Site and/or Online: Online: https://static1.squarespace.com/static/567070822399a343227dd9c4/t/5eb0520123f39b65de80d8b3/1588613640676/Dixon+Refuge+Trail+System+Map.pdf https://static1.squarespace.com/static/567070822399a343227dd9c4/t/5ac68f7b88251bfbef2d8769/1522962306883/Sandy+Hollow+Habitats+%26+Trails+PDF.pdf On Site: at trailheads and on many trail intersection signs Parking: designated lots only Amenities: benches, picnic tables, viewing tower Restrooms: seasonal port-a-potties Trail Info Websites/Apps: no Cost: free Historical and/or Scientific Significance: iNaturalist location; birding hotspot Terrain/Views/Access: forest, hills, prairie, wetland view & access, lake view & access General Description: 3300+ acre refuge designated a Ramsar Wetland of International Importance; stop on Miles C. Hauter Interpretive (Vehicular) Trail OPAL’s Observations & Opinions: This out of the way treasure is a beautiful and quiet place for a variety of activities.
 The trails are wide (mostly flat with some gentle hills), well-kept and marked with great interpretative signs.
 While a bit of a drive for many, it is certainly worth the trip.
-A mid-summer visit wandering the trails left us feeling as though we had stepped back in time.
-The beauty of the wildflowers was matched only by the expansive views.
-Our time at Sandy Hollow was relatively insect free but our time at Marquis Oak Ridge Trail found us with numerous ticks and mosquitos. |
+Every visit wandering the trails has left us feeling as though we stepped back in time.
+The beauty of the summer wildflowers was matched only by the expansive views and our winter visits have been equally delightful.
+In 2025, the town of Hennepin added a pedestrian and bike bridge over Coffee Creek to access the Refuge's Marquis Oak Ridge Trail.
+The bridge, small parking area and primitive restroom can be found at the end of end of Third Street. |

 Tower & Boat Launch Access: